-The brand that we use and love is Tuga Sunwear (by Plangea Inc.).
+One of our favorite brands that we use and love is Tuga Sunwear (by Plangea Inc.).
 They have a completely unique line of snorkeling rash guards with snorkeler specific features that you won’t find in any other product.
 It’s a great company in California run by our friend John.
 We have taken a tour of their interesting factory.
 We also help test their products and they have implemented a number of our improvement suggestions into their snorkel line.

 Besides the unique features we will talk more about below, what sets them apart from less expensive rash guards is the high quality of their UPF 50+ tested fabrics in their snorkel line, which all come from Italy.
 All fabrics in the snorkel line are either, nylon made from recycled fish nets or polyester made from recycled bottles, mixed with spandex, so very eco-friendly.
 It is very stretchy and comfortable material.

 Whenever we find great new gear like Tuga rash guards we share it in our free monthly newsletter.

 Tuga makes an awesome snorkel hoodie rash guard with hand coverage for men and women in multiple color options, including some with either Hawaiian or Caribbean fish identification images printed on the sleeves.
 We absolutely love ours.
 They provide great sun protection and save us the time and effort of putting sunscreen on our necks, ears and hands.
 It’s very easy to tuck your mask skirt under the hood for excellent sun coverage.
 Tuga is offering our readers 15% off your first purchase with by using the coupon code TropicalSnorkeling15 on their website at the links above and below.